sbp/saxo/docs/write-commands.md

 * Once a module is loaded, you don't have to reload it once you change it
 * C startup speed is negligably slower than python
+* Case-sensitivity of commands depends on your filesystem